percona/portal-doc/docs/advisors.md

 ## Advisor plans

-### Built-in Advisors
+### Default Advisors
-By default, PMM comes with the basic checks included in the Configuration and the Security Advisors: **Configuration Versions** and **CVE Security**.
+PMM comes with the basic checks included in the Configuration and the Security Advisors: **Configuration Versions** and **CVE Security**.
-When your PMM instance is not connected to Percona Platform, PMM can only provide these built-in  Advisor checks.
+When your PMM instance is not connected to Percona Platform, PMM can only provide these default  Advisor checks.

 ### How to get more advisors
 As soon as you [connect your PMM instance to Percona Platform](../docs/connect-pmm.md), PMM has access to extra advisors, available for the Basic subscription plan.